Rajma Recipe | Rajma Masala (Restaurant Style)

 salt being added

-26. Stir the whole rajma curry mixture.
+26. Stir the entire rajma curry mixture.

 rajma curry after mixing and stirring